 In this article we will show you how to make the most of just a few precious minutes to ensure wrap time is used properly and effectively.
 There are some wrap horror stories you may also wish to avoid…

 Train your advisors clearly on what is required in call text, logs or notes.
 This is critically important when another department, level of escalation or field operatives may be picking up the next steps.

-2. Make it part of the induction process
+2. Make it part of the call centre induction process

 Train your advisors as part of their induction on how to use call text, what level of detail is needed and which abbreviations are acceptable – provide them with a list.
 Show them the bigger picture, i.e. explain who else looks at their call text and how the information is used.
 Explain the consequences (preferably with real case studies) of when poor call text has caused problems for the customer, organisation and advisor.

 Teach them to proof read backwards and to type quickly and accurately.
 After six months of service hold a short ‘Call Text Etiquette’ workshop that refreshes the key points from induction.

 In this workshop you can introduce training activities that include ‘spot the errors’ in sample call text paragraphs.
 In the workshop discuss what the implications of such errors could be, a) for the caller/customer, b) for the organisation and c) for them.